 Director of Wine

 Lindsey discovered her passion for wine while backpacking through Europe and Africa in the late 1990’s.
 She has worked in restaurants all over the world including London, England, Ibiza, Spain, Miami, Florida and San Francisco’s Bay Area.
 Lindsey joined the Wine Team at the Inn in 2014 as their Cellar Master and has moved up the ranks to become Director of Wine this year.
 She is the only woman running a 3 star Michelin restaurant’s wine program in the country!
 Lindsey is an Advanced Sommelier with the Court of Master Sommeliers.

 Director of Special Events

-Lisa is a Virginia native and first got bit by the hospitality bug decades ago waiting tables at the Red Fox Inn in Middleburg.
-She has always had a love of food, cooking and eating with her large extended family.
-Lisa is in her 7th year at the Inn and brings 25+ years of event planning knowledge and experience.
-She loves collaborating with Chef Patrick who always challenges her with wild requests.
-She owns a horse farm in Warrenton and keeps herself grounded with the day to day operations.
+A native of Virginia, Lisa got her start in the hospitality industry decades ago waiting tables at the Red Fox Inn in Middleburg.
+She's always had a love of food and enjoys cooking and eating with her extended family.
+She has a 25 year background of event planning and experience and is now in her 7th year at The Inn.
+She loves collaborating with Patrick on one of a kind, memorable parties and events.
+Her hobby is horses and she owns a farm in Warrenton where she stays grounded with the day to day operations.